Riksu9000/system-setup-doc/README.md

-This is meant as a list of things to check after following the official Arch Linux installation guide.
+This is a checklist of things to do after following the official Arch Linux installation guide.
 Most of these things can apply to other minimal distributions.

 Previously I've attempted to maintain a system setup script.